reviczky/northumbria/modules/security/report.md

 Conclusions with clear remarks on the strengths and limitations of the work undertaken with clear and strong evidence on the suggestions, recommendation and way forward with strong research underpinned solutions students managed to produce a summary of the work with clear indicators on their limitations, exclusions and way forward in this domain. \par

 Design recommendations, summary of ethical, legal, social impacts. suggestions: LAN over WiFi \par

+You work as a design engineer at Northumbria Internetworking Inc. The company has recently received a request for a proposal from an International supermarket chain regarding a potential business opportunity in the greater Newcastle area.
+Your task is to propose a secure network design that meets customer's requirements. \par

+RN:
+From the above description, it is evident that development of an inventory monitoring and control system is complex and requires consideration of effectiveness and the cost during development to ensure maximum benefits are accrued from the system.
+There is also a need to ensure the considered design not only addresses potential security risks, but is also acceptable from a legal, ethical and social perspective.
 \stopcolor

 \page[yes]